clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 #Intro
 Microsoft Office 2016 for Mac had a [rough](https://macops.ca/whats-wrong-with-the-office-2016-volume-license-installer/) [start](https://macops.ca/the-office-for-mac-2016-volume-license-installer-two-months-later/) [for](http://www.richard-purves.com/?p=79) [sure](https://derflounder.wordpress.com/2015/08/05/creating-an-office-2016-15-12-3-installer/).
 With that being said things have gotten better and quite rapidly.
 This post will focus on where Office 2016 for Mac currently stands, commonly asked questions, best practices, and solutions for updates.

-This post should serve as a overview of the changes to Office 2016 for Mac from about November 2015 to Present (January 14th).
+This post should serve as a overview of the changes to Office 2016 (O2016) for Mac from about November 2015 to Present (January 14th).

 Before we can get too far into this post it needs to be noted that none of this would be possible without the hard work and support of the following individuals.
-William Smith ([@meck](https://twitter.com/meck)/talkingmoose) took it on himself to reach out to the Mac Development Team at Microsoft and helped push them into our community Slack group.
-Paul Bowden ([@mrexchange](https://twitter.com/mrexchange)/pbowden) and Erik Schwiebert ([@Schwieb](https://twitter.com/Schwieb)) are both Software Engineers at Microsoft inside the Mac Development group.
+Contact info is in the form of Twitter/Slack handle.
+William Smith ([@meck](https://twitter.com/meck)/[@talkingmoose](https://macadmins.slack.com/team/talkingmoose)) took it on himself to reach out to the Apple Product Experience (APEX) Team at Microsoft and helped push them into our community Slack group.
+Paul Bowden ([@mrexchange](https://twitter.com/mrexchange)/[@pbowden](https://macadmins.slack.com/team/pbowden)) and Erik Schwiebert ([@schwieb](https://twitter.com/schwieb)/[@schwieb](https://macadmins.slack.com/team/schwieb)) are both Software Engineers at Microsoft inside the APEX team.
 They have been very responsive to feedback from the community.

 And so you don't think I'm making up facts I will be supplying quotes from Microsoft's pbowden on almost everything.
 You will need to join our MacAdmins Slack group if you wish to view the source.
 Sign up page is [http://macadmins.org](http://macadmins.org).